 Firstly, for all products and pages, Shopify generates a page title and meta description automatically, which a lot of the time - particularly where products are concerned - often provides a very good starting point.

 Another nice thing about Shopify and SEO involves URL mapping.
 If you change a page's URL, Shopify will automatically create a 301 redirect to that page for you.
 This lets search engines know that the page has moved, and preserves any 'link juice' associated with it.
-By contrast, in Squarespace, if you change a page URL, you will have to manually create the 301 redirect (something it's quite easy to forget to do).
+By contrast, in Squarespace, if you change a page URL, you will have to manually create the 301 redirect (the process for which is fiddly; and creating 301 redirects is quite easy to forget to do).

 Finally, it's just easier in Shopify to spot the key fields that you need to complete in order to add meta data - this is because they are labeled as they should be: i.e., page title and meta description.